 - Deliver actionable and consumable data to a broader set of stakeholders (Part 3)

 - Guide planning by evolving analytics from retrospective to predictive (Part 4)

 This blog series will highlight what’s needed to excel in these areas, starting with advanced cost accounting.

 While cost accounting is not new to healthcare finance leaders, many organizations recognize the need to improve this capability.
-A recent survey revealed that although 82% cited cost management and reductions as very important to helping their organizations maintain or rebuild their fiscal health, less than half (48%) of respondents said their cost accounting processes are optimized for efficiency, accuracy, and savings.
-Further, 76% said their organization should do more to leverage financial and operational data to inform strategic decisions.
+A recent survey revealed that although 69% cited cost management and reductions as very important to fiscal health, only 37% of respondents said their cost accounting data is effective for driving cost improvement initiatives.
+Further, 82% said their organization should do more to leverage financial and operational data to inform strategic decisions.